AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 <img src="https://2.bp.blogspot.com/-TDRlZhhKwFk/U4ryRq532PI/AAAAAAAAAh4/AWs0TZNXncY/s1600/U-tubes.jpg" width="400">
 </p>Source: https://2.bp.blogspot.com/-TDRlZhhKwFk/U4ryRq532PI/AAAAAAAAAh4/AWs0TZNXncY/s1600/U-tubes.jpg

+In the above image, Pa is atmospheric pressure and Pt is the input pressure.
+We can see that Pt is greater than Pa.
 Now, we can use the principle of hydrostatics to measure a pressure difference between two reservoirs.
 The gravitational force is balanced by the pressure force and so by a simple force balance, the pressure can be deduced by knowing the column height.

 ## Tools and Materials
 You have several tools and materials at your disposal to complete the lab.
 This includes but is not necessarily limited to: